raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 Now all we have to do is count all the transitions across all users, and report the most popular transition.

-# Part I: The first crack
+# Part I: The factored approach

 The most obvious thing to do is to write this as a series of transformations on the data.
 We've already seen one: Given the initial data, let's get a list of locations for each user.